Powell Family Cooking

 • Versatile for Entertaining: Ideal for parties, family meals, or as a snack.

-• Lump crab meat: Use fresh or canned for the best flavor.
-Crab meat is a rich source of protein and omega-3 fatty acids.
+• Lump crab meat: Use fresh or canned lump crab meat for the best flavor.
+We use it in this Easy Baked Crab Cakes Recipe with Panko, too!

 • Mayonnaise: Adds creaminess and helps to hold the mixture together.